Izurii/BayonettaHack/README.md

 P.S: Now you can deactivate the cheats, just press the function key again.

-Almost all cheats working perfectly, the hp cheat is going to be in maintance for a while.
+All cheats working perfectly.

-Now I just need to work in the bug of health cheat and make a damn message appears on the screen, this beep-beep sound is sickining my ears
+Now I just need to work for a message appears on the screen, this beep-beep sound is sickining my ears